FisayoOladejo/Sushi-Food-App/README.md

-Sushi Restaurant APP
+#Sushi Restaurant APP
 ----
-This is a restaurant app that allow online oder placing and home delivery.
+This is a restaurant App that allow online order of foods and home delivery.

-Website Pages
+#Website Pages
 ----
 * Landing Page
 * Menu
 * Cart
 ----
-*Resources*
+#Resources
 ----
 * HTML
 * CSS